 Internship: Successful completion of a 1200-hour internship in school psychology, of which at least 600 hours must be in a school setting.
 The internship must be recognized through institutional (transcript) documentation.
-Until December 31, 1994, internships with institutional documentation are accepted.
-Individuals who graduated prior to December 31, 1994 from a training program that did not offer a 1200-hour internship may complete a Field-Based Internship.
 Additional information is available from the NASP website.